Event Interfaces

 class MyAssistant(Assistant):

-async def a_invoke(
+async def invoke(

 self,

-input_event: PublishToTopicEvent
+input_data: PublishToTopicEvent

 ) -> AsyncGenerator[ConsumeFromTopicEvent, None]: